oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-themes.md

 **Solution**:
 - **Responsive Design**: Ensure that your theme's CSS includes responsive design rules (e.g., media queries).
 This ensures that the layout adapts to different screen sizes and devices.
-- **Check Layout Files**: Review your theme’s layout files (e.g., `_Layout.cshtml`) for issues with the grid system, container elements, or view sections that could be causing layout issues.
+- **Check Layout Files**: Review your theme's layout files (e.g., `_Layout.cshtml`) for issues with the grid system, container elements, or view sections that could be causing layout issues.
 - **Browser Compatibility**: Test your theme in different browsers to ensure cross-browser compatibility.
 Some CSS or JavaScript features may not be supported in older versions of certain browsers.
 - **Use Browser Developer Tools**: Use developer tools in the browser to test different screen sizes and identify issues with the layout or design.